Esri/arcgis-maps-sdk-unity-samples/xr_sample_project/Assets/SampleViewer/Samples/XRTableTop/readme.md

 ## How it works

 This sample provides three Prefabs for users to add to any scene making setup easy!
-- XR Origin: This Prefab holds all the components for tracking the VR headset and controllers, as well as the camera that renders components in the scene.
+- XR Origin: This Prefab holds all the components for tracking the headset and controllers, as well as the camera that renders components in the scene.
 - XR Interaction Manager: This Prefab receives the input from the headset and controllers and allows the user to move their hands using the controllers as well as to control the rotation by moving their head with the headset on.
 Without this Prefab in the scene, the sample **will not work**.
 - Locomotion System: This Prefab controls the movement in the sample, such as walking and flying around.